 Why Is There So Much Confusion Surrounding The Difference Between Bioidentical And Body Identical Hormones?

 The fact that these two terms sound so similar increases confusion about their definitions.
 It is easy to hear ‘body identical’ in reference to hormone therapy, and assume that ‘bioidentical’ means the same thing.

-Because bioidentical hormones are rarely offered on the NHS, those who seek hormone therapy through public healthcare services will only be exposed to body identical hormones.
+Because bioidentical HRT is rarely offered on the NHS, those who seek hormone therapy through public healthcare services will only be exposed to body identical hormones.
 Unless these patients actively research alternatives, they may never know about bioidentical hormones and their benefits.